 Using Play to Help Your Child Cope with Surgery

 Children use play to express emotion, learn, and interact.
-When preparing for surgery, play can help children understand and cope with their hospital experience.
+When getting ready for surgery, play can help children understand and cope with their hospital experience.

 How can play be used to help your child?

-What play items are appropriate for your child?
+What play items are right for your child?

 Infants use their senses to learn about what’s around them.
 They can also sense feelings and emotions.
 Try to stay calm around your child.
-Bring toys with you to the hospital that your child is currently interested in, such as a rattle or a musical toy.
+Bring some toys that your baby likes to the hospital, such as a rattle or a musical toy.
 These can be used to distract your child.
 A pacifier may be helpful since your child can’t eat before surgery.

 Toddlers like to be active.
 They like to touch and explore things.
-Toy medical kits can help your child become familiar with hospital equipment.
-Bring your child’s favorite toy, such as a stuffed animal, with you to the hospital.
+Toy medical kits can help your child learn about hospital equipment.
+Bring your child’s favorite toy, such as a stuffed animal, to the hospital.
 You can also bring puzzles, books, or coloring books.
 These can help your child relax while waiting to have surgery.

 Preschoolers have active imaginations.
 Teach them about surgery with puppets, dolls, picture books, and toy medical kits.
 Playing a dress-up game with a surgical hat and mask can be helpful.
-Encourage your child to pick which toys or activities to bring to the hospital.
-Preschoolers enjoy being with other children.
+Help your child to pick which toys or activities to bring to the hospital.
+Kids this age like being with other children.
 Check if your hospital has a play area for children.

 School-aged children enjoy activities such as reading, writing, and using a computer.
-Teach them about surgery with age-appropriate books, pictures, or websites on the Internet.
-Let your child help pick the toys or activities that he or she wants to bring to the hospital.
-This might include items such as books, video games, or music players.
+Teach them about surgery with age-appropriate books, pictures, or websites.
+Let your child help pick the toys or activities that they want to bring to the hospital.
+These might include books, video games, or electronic devices.

-Teenagers learn about surgery by asking questions.
-They also enjoy reading and researching information with books and the Internet.
-To cope with surgery, they may relax with activities, such as talking to their friends, writing in a journal, or listening to music.
+Teens learn about surgery by asking questions.
+They also like reading books and researching information online.
+To cope with surgery, they may want to relax.
+This may mean talking with their friends, writing in a journal, or listening to music.